New Pedagogies for Deep Learning

 from Stayner Collegiate Institute's 'Innovation and Creation' Day.

-SCDSB Superintendent of Education, Anita Simpson
+SCDSB Superintendent of Program and Innovation, Anita Simpson

 Our focus is on students developing Deep Learning competencies – Character, Citizenship, Collaboration, Communication, Creativity and Critical Thinking.